How to Plant a Pansy Flower Hanging Basket

 Select a pair or more of hanging baskets you find aesthetically pleasing to coordinate with your outdoor décor.

-Personally, I prefer wire baskets and I really like these antique Victorian style wrought iron hanging planter baskets myself.
+Personally, I prefer wire baskets.
+I really like these antique Victorian style steel hanging planter baskets and would like to get a pair myself.

 Step #2 Selecting Plants